agualde/Shopping-Cart/README.md

   The product gets marked as discounted self[:discounted] = true

-  A discount of two thirds off each unit is applied self[:unit_price] = self[:unit_price] / (2 / 3)
+  A discount of two thirds is applied to each unit item self[:unit_price] = self[:unit_price] / (2 / 3)

   If the Coffee quantity in your cart where to drop below three (3) units and the discount had been applied before